wrussell1999/medhelp-android/README.md

 # MedHelp

+## Why MedHelp?

+Medication is confusing, and difficult to manage.
+There are already plenty of apps out there that help you manage your medication, but design isn't something they necessarily take into consideration.

+The app is split into 2 main sections:

+1. Timeline
+2. Medications

+The idea is you can see what medications you have coming up and what your current medications are.
+That's it.
+However, it gets deeper than, only if you want to.
+You will be able to manage your medication exactly to your needs, without it being complicated.
+User Experience comes first!

 ## Current ideas
 - Notifications to take medication
 - Notifications a week before medication is due to run out so more can be prescribed